SSCAP: Self-supervised Co-occurrence Action Parsing for Unsupervised Temporal Action Segmentation: Experiments

 \section{Experiments}

 \paragraph{Datasets.} We evaluate our approach on two most widely used datasets in action segmentation: Breakfast~\cite{breakfast} and 50Salads~\cite{salad}, and an emerging fine-grained action dataset FineGym~\cite{shao2020FineGym}. \textbf{Breakfast}~\cite{breakfast} is a large-scale dataset that consists of ten different complex activities of performing common kitchen activities with approximately eight sub-actions per activity class.
 The duration of the videos varies significantly, e.g. `coffee' has an average duration of 30 seconds while `cooking pancake' takes roughly 5 minutes. \textbf{50Salads}~\cite{salad} dataset contains 4.5 hours of different people performing a single complex activity, making mixed salad.
 Compared to the other datasets, the videos are much longer with an average video length of 10k frames.
 We also observe that a single sub-action can occur multiple times along the video in this dataset, which seldom happens in Breakfast. \textbf{FineGym}~\cite{shao2020FineGym} is an emerging dataset provided with fine-grained sports action annotations.
 Though it is originally proposed for fine-grained action recognition, it contains rich hierarchical information including annotations of start and end for the fine-grained sub-actions, which is suitable for action segmentation evaluation.
 These sports videos contain several athletes performing the same action and their replays.
-The structure of the videos are more complex and it includes many re-occurrences of a single sub-action, and includes more similar fine-grained sub-actions (up to 35), which makes the dataset more challenging for action segmentation than typical ones used today.
+The structure of the videos are more complex and it includes many recurrences of a single sub-action, and includes more similar fine-grained sub-actions (up to 35), which makes the dataset more challenging for action segmentation than typical ones used today.
 We use Gym99 setting in original paper.
-The statistics of it is listed in supplementary material.
-We select 20 as bin size and $\theta$ is set as 0.15.
-They are depending on native attributes of actions in the dataset.